revaturelabs/interviewquestions/DesignPatterns/DesignPatterns.md

 <blockquote>

 The Composite pattern is also a core Java design pattern, which allows you to treat both whole and part object to treat similarly.
 Client code, which deals with a Composite or individual object, doesn't differentiate between them, it is possible because the Composite class also implements the same interface as their individual part.
-One of the good examples of the Composite pattern from java is the JPanel class, which is both Component and Container.
-When the paint() method is called on JPanel, it is internally called the paint() method of individual components and let them draw themselves.
+One of the good examples of the Composite pattern from java is the `JPanel` class, which is both `Component` and `Container`.
+When the `paint()` method is called on `JPanel`, it is internally called the `paint()` method of individual components and let them draw themselves.

 </blockquote>